 As you’re reading through my blog post, you’ll notice how I’ve strategically placed links and calls to action to take you to my About Rhonda page and my blog content services page.
 I’ve done this to help you discover more about who I am and how I can help create content for your blog.

 If you’re interested in my services, then you’ll contact me right away or when you’re ready.

 That’s why we publish Christmas blog posts.
-To use our blog posts to attract (or bait) people who want to read Christmas-related content.
+We want to use our blog posts to attract (or reel in) people who want to read Christmas-related content.

 Common Christmas blog post ideas

-Christmas-related content comes in all formats and can be used for any marketing purpose.
+Christmas-related pieces come in all formats and can be used for any marketing purpose.
 Here are just a few ideas to get you started.

 1. Christmas blog posts that showcase what you do

 A perfect way to incorporate Christmas topics into your business blog is to focus on the reasons your customers would need your services during the holiday season.
 Like I did earlier.

-For example, if you’re a family portrait photographer and you want more families to make bookings for November-December, then a blog post to showcase last year’s Christmas family portraits is the perfect place to start.
+You’re a family portrait photographer and you want more families to make bookings for November-January.
+A blog post to showcase last year’s Christmas family portraits is the perfect place to start.

-In your post, you give some tips on how to choose a family portrait photographer or tips on how to pose for your Christmas photo shoot.
+In your post, you give some tips on how to choose a family portrait photographer or tips on how to pose for your Christmas portraits.
 Be sure to keep it interesting.
 Show them what you’re good at so they think of you when they want Christmas family portraits.
+Boom!